jssuthahar/Article/Junior/04 WPF Multi-Window App — Login, Register, MainWindow .md

 * **Register.xaml** — fields: name, password, age, email.
 Clicking **Register** stores the name and password in application settings.
 * **MainWindow.xaml** — shown when a correct admin or a registered user logs in.

-This README shows XAML and C# examples and explains every control and line of code.
+This Article shows XAML and C# examples and explains every control and line of code.

 ---